History of the foreign policy of the United States: Dawes Plan and Young Plan

+The Dawes Plan was an attempt to find a solution to the crisis of World War I reparations, in which France was demanding that Germany pay strictly according to the London Schedule of Payments.
+When Germany was declared in default, French and Belgian troops occupied the key industrial Ruhr district in January 1923.
+Germany responded with a policy of passive resistance and supported the idled workers by printing additional money, spurring the onset of hyperinflation.
+The immediate crisis was solved by the 1924 Dawes Plan, an international effort chaired by the American banker Charles G. Dawes.
+It set up a staggered schedule for Germany's payment of war reparations, provided for a large loan to stabilize the German currency and ended the occupation of the Ruhr.
+It resulted in a brief period of economic recovery in the second half of the 1920s.
+By 1928 Germany, France and the United States were all interested in a new payment plan, leading to the 1929 Young Plan, named after its chairman, the American Owen D. Young.
+It established German reparations at 112 billion marks (US$26.3 billion) and created a schedule that would see Germany complete payments by 1988.
+It was also meant to allow France and Britain to repay the war loans owed to the United States using German reparations.
+With the onset of the Great Depression, however, the Young Plan crumbled.
+In 1932 the Hoover administration convinced 15 nations to sign on to suspending reparations for a year, and after Adolf Hitler came to power in 1933, no additional payments were made for 20 years.
+Between 1919 and 1932, Germany paid less than 21 billion marks in reparations.
+After 1953, West Germany paid the entire remaining balance.

 Mexico

 Since the turmoil of the Mexican revolution had died down, the Harding administration was prepared to normalize relations with Mexico.
 Between 1911 and 1920, American imports from Mexico increased from $57,000,000 to $179,000,000 and exports from $61,000,000 to $208,000,000.
 Commerce Secretary Herbert Hoover took the lead in order to promote trade and investments other than in oil and land, which had long dominated bilateral economic ties.
 President Álvaro Obregón assured Americans that they would be protected in Mexico, and Mexico was granted recognition in 1923.
 A major crisis erupted in the mid-1930s when the Mexican government expropriated millions of acres of land from hundreds of American property owners as part of President Lázaro Cárdenas's land redistribution program.
 No compensation was provided to the American owners.
 The emerging threat of the Second World War forced the United States to agree to a compromise solution.
-The US negotiated an agreement with President Manuel Avila Camacho that amounted to a military alliance.
+The U.S. negotiated an agreement with President Manuel Avila Camacho that amounted to a military alliance.